-- Alliterative Name: Rick Riker (Drake Bell), Jill Johnson (Sara Paxton) and Lou Landers (Christopher McDonald) and his son Lance (Ryan Hansen).
+- Alliterative Name: Rick Riker (Drake Bell), Jill Johnson (Sara Paxton) and Lou Landers (Christopher McDonald) and his nephew Lance (Ryan Hansen).

 - Alone Among the Couples: Heavily parodied.
 After forcing himself to reject Jill, a saddened Rick walks down a street, the people he passes by being exclusively couples, performing more and more exaggerated romantic activities.
 It eventually leads to him coming across two inflatable tube puppets appearing to have sex with each other, to the disgust of Rick.